Muhammad-Owais-Warsi/cueron-partner/apps/web/src/components/auth/README.md

 The login page that handles the authentication flow.

 **Flow:**
-1. User enters phone number
+1. User enters email address
-2. OTP is sent via Supabase Auth
+2. User chooses between magic link or password authentication
-3. User enters 6-digit OTP
+3. If magic link: Link is sent via Supabase Auth (MOCK IMPLEMENTATION)
-4. OTP is verified
+4. If password: User enters password and signs in (MOCK IMPLEMENTATION)
-5. Session is created
+5. Session is created in localStorage
 6. User is redirected to dashboard

 ### /dashboard